 Candidates cannot register for an oral exam until they receive the results of the written exam.
 Once candidates pass the written exam, they are mailed a registration form for the oral exam.
 Candidates may choose from the dates listed in the interpreter program calendar.
 Those taking abbreviated oral exams are advised which sections of the test are available to take.

 State residents are required to pay a fee of $100 for the simultaneous portion and $150 for the consecutive and sight portions.
 Non-residents are required to pay $125 and $175, respectively.
 To learn more about the oral exam and to prepare for the test, candidates should read the Overview of the Oral Performance Examination.

 Full Proficiency Exam

-Languages: Arabic (Egyptian and Levantine), Cantonese, French, Haitian-Creole, Hmong, Ilocano, Italian, Khmer, Korean, Laotian, Mandarin, Polish, Portuguese, Russian, Somali, Spanish, Tagalog and Vietnamese
+Languages: Arabic (Egyptian and Levantine), Cantonese, French, Haitian-Creole, Hmong, Ilocano, Khmer, Korean, Laotian, Mandarin, Polish, Portuguese, Russian, Somali, Spanish, Tagalog and Vietnamese

 The full proficiency exam consists of three parts: simultaneous, consecutive and sight.
 Interpreters working in languages for which there is a full oral proficiency exam must take and pass all three parts.
 In Pennsylvania, the exam is administered in two parts: the simultaneous part is administered first followed by the consecutive and sight parts on a separate date.